-Rooted in Mind/Body Connection
+Rooted in the Mind-Body Connection

-Sa-Am created this acupuncture technique from the philosophy that a disease of the mind can appear as a physical disease, meaning one’s mind can contribute to physical symptoms.
-This is precisely what the late great cardiologist Herbert Benson wrote about in his many books and is finally making its way into the mainstream.
-This idea was inherent in Chinese Medicine from 2000 years ago and in Korea 500 years ago, so we can say the future is catching up with the past.
-Sa’am acupuncture is not only effective medicine for emotional challenges but also highly effective for physical symptoms such as pain and illness.
+The mind-body connection is precisely what the late, great cardiologist Herbert Benson wrote about in his many books, and it is now becoming increasingly mainstream.
+This concept was present in Chinese Medicine 2000 years ago and in Korea 500 years ago, so the future is catching up with the past.
+Saam acupuncture is not only effective for emotional challenges but also very effective for physical symptoms such as pain and illness.

 Point Locations